MarkWarneke/PowerShell-Dynamics/2009/README.md

 We grant You a nonexclusive, royalty-free right to use and modify the Sample Code and to reproduce and distribute the object code form of the Sample Code, provided that You agree:
-(i)	to not use Our name, logo, or trademarks to market Your software
+1. 	to not use Our name, logo, or trademarks to market Your software product in which the Sample Code is embedded;
-        product in which the Sample Code is embedded; (ii)	to include a valid copyright notice on Your software product in which the Sample Code is embedded; and
+2. 	to include a valid copyright notice on Your software product in which the Sample Code is embedded; and
-(iii)	to indemnify, hold harmless, and defend Us and Our suppliers from and
-        against any claims or lawsuits, including attorneys' fees, that arise or result from the use or distribution of the Sample Code.
+3.	to indemnify, hold harmless, and defend Us and Our suppliers from and against any claims or lawsuits, including attorneys' fees, that arise or result from the use or distribution of the Sample Code.